Insight | March 27, 2023

 This material is not intended to be relied upon as a forecast, research, or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
-The opinions expressed by Muzinich & Co are as of 27th January 2023 and may change without notice.
-All data figures are from Bloomberg as of 27th January 2023, unless otherwise stated.
+The opinions expressed by Muzinich & Co. are as of 24th March 2023 and may change without notice.
+All data figures are from Bloomberg as of 24th March 2023, unless otherwise stated.